Let us search market rates Same day decision in principle Free, no obligation advice No impact on credit score

 • You would need to have at least 2 years’ experience in that specific job role, not specifically contracting.

-• If you have less than 2 years’ experience lender may require your daily rate to be in excess of £325 per day
+• If you have less than 2 years experience lender may require your daily rate to be more than £325 per day

 Actual Case Study: